ramanakothi/Deep-Reinforcement-Learning/Continuous_Control/Report.md

 Below are the number of episodes needed to solve the environment and the evolution of rewards per episode during training.

 ![Trained Agent](images/Trained_agent.png)

+## Ideas for improvement

+Further evolution to this project would be to train the 20-agents version.
+Had some issues with AWS and Udacity GPU offering.
+Algorithms like TRPO, PPO, A3C, A2C that have been discussed in the course could potentially lead to better results.

+The Q-prop algorithm, which combines both off-policy and on-policy learning, could be good one to try.